Where does tendonitis develop?

 Trigger finger generally causes pain in the palm just below the knuckles, but it eventually causes problems with movement.

-Related Document: Max Well Therapy, LLC's Guide to Trigger Finger and Trigger Thumb
+Related Document: Max Well Therapy's Guide to Trigger Finger and Trigger Thumb

 Lateral epicondylitis, also called:

 affects the area where the tendons of the elbow attach to bone on the outside of the elbow.
 It causes pain when using the wrist and hand.

 affects the area where the tendons of the elbow attach to bone on the inside of the elbow.
 It causes pain when using the wrist and hand.

 Rotator Cuff Tendonitis

 Rotator cuff problems of the shoulder range from mild damage to:

 Related Document: Max Well Therapy's Guide to Rotator Cuff Disease